kakah4/shelby-ai-prompt-marketplace/README.md

 # Shelby AI Prompt Marketplace

-**Proof of Work** – Built by a complete beginner in March 2026 for Shelby Early Access on Aptos Testnet.
+**Proof of Work** – Built in  March 2026 for Shelby Early Access on Aptos Testnet.

 ## What it does
 A decentralized marketplace where **anyone** can: